DinkumInteractive/mwu/README.md

 ```

 ## Examples:
-Display contrib updates that would be applied to all dev environments without actually performing the updates:
+Display plugins updates that would be applied to all dev environments without actually performing the updates:
 ```
 $ terminus sites mass-wp-update --report
 ```
-Apply contrib updates, auto-commit with a generic message and change to git connection mode on all dev environments:
+Apply plugins updates, auto-commit with a generic message and change to git connection mode on all dev environments:
 ```
 $ terminus sites mwu --auto-commit
 ```
-Apply contrib security updates only and skip the automatic backup on all dev environments:
+Apply plugins security updates only and skip the automatic backup on all dev environments:
 ```
 $ terminus sites mwu --security-only --skip-backup
 ```
-Apply contrib updates to all live environments and prompt to continue prior to performing the updates on each site:
+Apply plugins updates to all live environments and prompt to continue prior to performing the updates on each site:
 ```
 $ terminus sites mwu --env=live --confirm
 ```